 They focused on the argument again as Mr. Chen’s voice raised to another level.

 “What is this?”
-The man in black suit asked.
+The man in the black suit asked.
 Then he realized the contents of the documents so he ripped it up and tossed it into the air.
 “You don’t have anything now.”

 “This must be some kind of skit,” Jacky whispered to the others.
 “They must be blind not to see us here.”

 “Tell me where you’ve hidden the papers!”
-The man in black suit yelled out, lunging forward at Mr. Chen, attempting to strangle him.
+The man in the black suit yelled out, lunging forward at Mr. Chen, attempting to strangle him.

 Just then, another man stepped into the scene.

 “Stop right there!”
 The man in brown suit ordered.

 The man in black suit let go of Mr. Chen and attempted to run.
 The man in brown suit advanced forward and restrained him.